Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Background

 In affected areas, roads and railways were largely destroyed and the production of newspapers, postal services, and telegraph and telephone services also completely stopped.
 Topographical changes that made traveling difficult were observed in many municipalities.
-Although railway services had largely restarted by the end of September 1923, passengers still had to walk between heavily damaged sections.\footnote{\setstretch{0.84}Railway transportation was well developed by the early 20th century in Japan (Tang 2014; 2017).} Further, roughly nine in ten post offices including telegraph and telephone stations were damaged.\footnote{\setstretch{0.84}See Division of Social Affairs, Chiba Prefecture (1933a, p.~151) and Chiba Prefecture (1925c, vol. 5, p.~152).} Wells, the main water source for people at that time, became contaminated by sand and salt, causing difficulties in obtaining drinking water.
-Physical disruption was also observed in the agricultural and industrial sectors.\footnote{\setstretch{0.84}Descriptions of the agricultural sectors are taken from the Division of Social Affairs, Chiba Prefecture (1933a, pp.~126--130, p.~133,~136, pp.~141--143) and Chiba Prefecture (1924, p.~11,~103).
-The number of collapsed banks was obtained from the Bank of Japan (1986, p.~48).} Because approximately 14,000 hectares of arable land were affected, including damage to reservoirs, embankments, and irrigation equipment as well as the upheaval or depression of ground surfaces, agricultural households struggled to sell their products because trade partners were mainly in Kanagawa and Tokyo.
-The industrial sector was affected not only by the physical damage but also by the crisis in the financial system, as approximately 77\% of banks in Tokyo were burnt down by the fire.
+Although railway services had largely restarted by the end of September 1923, passengers still had to walk between heavily damaged sections.
+Further, roughly nine in 10 post offices including telegraph and telephone stations were damaged.\footnote{\setstretch{0.84} Division of Social Affairs, Chiba Prefecture, \textit{Taish\=odaishinsai [volume 1]}, p.~151; Chiba Prefecture, \textit{Chibakent\=okeisho [1923 edition, volume 5]}, p.~152.} Wells, the main water source for people at that time, became contaminated by sand and salt, causing difficulties in obtaining drinking water.
+Physical disruption was also observed in the agricultural and industrial sectors.
+Because approximately 14,000 hectares of arable land were affected, including damage to reservoirs, embankments, and irrigation equipment as well as the upheaval or depression of ground surfaces, agricultural households struggled to sell their products because trade partners were mainly in Kanagawa and Tokyo.
+The industrial sector was affected not only by the physical damage but also by the crisis in the financial system, as approximately 77\% of banks in Tokyo were burnt down by the fire.\footnote{\setstretch{0.84}Descriptions of the agricultural sectors are taken from the Division of Social Affairs, Chiba Prefecture, \textit{Taish\=odaishinsai [volume 1]}, pp.~126--130;~133;~136;~141--143; Chiba Prefecture, \textit{Chibakent\=okeisho [1923 edition, volume 1]}, pp.~11;~103.
+The number of collapsed banks was obtained from the Bank of Japan, \textit{Nihongink\=o}, p.~48.}